hardin47/website/Math58/Notes/05-CorRegDesc.md

 * correlation will go down when only a narrow range of X values is represented (see denominator of r).
 * measurement error biases the estimate of a correlation coefficient toward zero.

-We can calculate the correlation value for each of the crop plots:
+We can calculate the correlation value for each of the crop plots and order them from strongest negative to strongest positive linear relationship: $A \rightarrow D \rightarrow B \rightarrow C \rightarrow E \rightarrow F$

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:unnamed-chunk-2)Correlation of percentage of total yield across different crops.</caption>